The Silent Princess: Synopsis

-A slave ran to tell the sultan, but the princess persuaded him, by signs, to make the prince make her speak three times.
-She destroyed the candlestick.
+A slave ran to tell the sultan that the princess had spoken, but the princess persuaded him, by signs, to make the prince make her speak three times.
+Meanwhile, she destroyed the candlestick.

 The next night, the nightingale hid on a pillar, and the prince talked to it.
 The nightingale told of a woman who had scorned suitors for many years, until she found a white hair and decided to pick one.
 She set them to tasks.
 She told the first suitor that her father had died, and proved to be a wizard because his grave was empty; the man's task was to lay in the grave three hours, so the woman would be free of him.
 He lay down there at once.
 She told a second suitor that a wizard had taken the place of her father's body in the grave; if he stood over the wizard with a stone and smashed his head if he moved, she would be free.
 The man took such a stone and sat down at once.
 She told the third suitor that a wizard had taken the place of her father's body in the grave, but if he brought him before her, she would be free.
 He immediately brought the body before her.
 Then the nightingale argued whether the second or third suitor had done the best, until the princess said it was the first.
 That day, she destroyed the pillar.

 The third night, the nightingale hid in the curtains by the door, and told the prince of a carpenter, a tailor, and a student who lived in the same house.
 The carpenter made a statue of a woman; the tailor dressed it; the student prayed to heaven that she might become a living woman.
 The nightingale and prince quarreled over whether the carpenter or the tailor had the best right to marry her, until the princess said that the student's prayer meant he should win her.

 At that, her veils fell, and she agreed to marry the prince.
 They sent for the woman whose pitchers he had broken, and she became a nurse to their children.